DarkForte/LowPoly/docs/README.md

-# Parallel Low-Poly Style Image Converter
+# Parallel Low Poly Style Image Converter

 at: https://darkforte.github.io/LowPoly/

 ## Summary

-We are going to implement a parallel low-poly style image converter with OpenMP or CUDA.
-It accepts an input image and transforms it into a low-poly style one.
+We are going to implement a parallel low poly style image converter with OpenMP or CUDA.
+It accepts an input image and transforms it into a low poly style one.

 ## Background